Accusamus2065/Covid-SIM/README.md

 Otherwise, we would find ourselves spending hours researching and debugging; as a result, the timeline gets pushed, then some interesting features we have had envisioned to implement won't be possible.
 The most precious takeaway is that we learned to bypass time-consuming obstacles to not let our grand scheme be affected.

+## References

-References
+# References

-Gill, Kieran.
-“State Populations.”
+1. **Gill, Kieran.** "State Populations."
 Gist, 12 Nov.
-2020, https://gist.github.com/kierangilliam/f80bda279998d0485a55f5e4f0ccaf40.
+2020.
+[Access the Data](https://gist.github.com/kierangilliam/f80bda279998d0485a55f5e4f0ccaf40).

-Interactive Web-Based Data Visualization with R, Plotly, and Shiny, 19 Dec.
-2019, https://plotly-r.com Musa, Salihu S, et al. “Estimation of Exponential Growth Rate and Basic Reproduction Number of the Coronavirus Disease 2019 (COVID-19) in Africa - Infectious Diseases of Poverty.”
-Estimation of Exponential Growth Rate and Basic Reproduction Number of the Coronavirus Disease 2019 (COVID-19) in Africa, BioMed Central, 16 July 2020, https://idpjournal.biomedcentral.com/articles/10.1186/s40249-020-00718-y.
+2. **Interactive Web-Based Data Visualization with R, Plotly, and Shiny.** 19 Dec.
+2019.
+[Learn More](https://plotly-r.com).

+3. **Musa, Salihu S., et al.** "Estimation of Exponential Growth Rate and Basic Reproduction Number of the Coronavirus Disease 2019 (COVID-19) in Africa."
+Infectious Diseases of Poverty, BioMed Central, 16 July 2020.
+[Read the Article](https://idpjournal.biomedcentral.com/articles/10.1186/s40249-020-00718-y).

-Rocks, Tom, director.
-Oxford Mathematician Explains SIR Disease Model for COVID-19 (Coronavirus).
-YouTube, YouTube, 18 Mar.
-2020, https://www.youtube.com/watch?v=NKMHhm2Zbkw.
+4. **Rocks, Tom (Director).** "Oxford Mathematician Explains SIR Disease Model for COVID-19 (Coronavirus)."
+YouTube, 18 Mar.
+2020.
+[Watch the Video](https://www.youtube.com/watch?v=NKMHhm2Zbkw).
 Accessed 27 Mar.
 2023.

-Rozanec, Matias.
-“Distance between Geographic Centers of All US States.”
+5. **Rozanec, Matias.** "Distance between Geographic Centers of All US States."
 Github, 26 Jan.
-2022, https://gist.github.com/ro
+2022.
+[View the Gist](https://gist.github.com/roz).